Sanara MedTech Inc. Debt Disclosure

 The CRG Term Loan bears interest at a per annum rate equal to 13.25% (subject to a 4.0% increase during an event of default), of which 8.00% must be paid in cash and 5.25% may, at the election of the Company, be deferred through the 19th quarterly Payment Date (defined below) by adding such amount to the aggregate principal loan amount, so long as no default or event of default under the CRG Term Loan Agreement has occurred and is continuing.
 The Company is required to make quarterly interest payments on the final business day of each calendar quarter following the Closing Date, commencing on the first such date to occur at least 30 days after the Closing Date (each, a “Payment Date”).
 Interest is payable on each Payment Date in arrears with respect to the time between each Payment Date and upon the payment or prepayment of the CRG Term Loan, ending on the Maturity Date.
 In addition, the Company is required to pay an upfront fee of 1.50% of the principal amount of the CRG Term Loan, which is payable as amounts are advanced under the CRG Term Loan on a pro rata basis.
 The Company is also required to pay a back-end fee equal to 7.00% of the aggregate principal amount advanced under the CRG Term Loan Agreement.

-For the year ended December 31, 2025, the Company paid $3,351,791 of interest in cash and recorded $2,199,613 of interest paid-in-kind related to the CRG Term Loan.
 For the year ended December 31, 2024, the Company paid $1,278,424 of interest in cash and recorded $838,965 of interest paid-in-kind related to the CRG Term Loan.
 The paid-in-kind interest was applied to the principal balance of the CRG Term Loan.
-The Company recorded $780,312 and $358,086 for the years ended December 31, 2025 and 2024, respectively, to interest expense related to the back-end fee.
+The Company recorded $358,086 for the year ended December 31, 2024 to interest expense related to the back-end fee.
 The back-end fee is accreted and amortized to interest expense over the term of the CRG Term Loan.
-Paid-in-kind interest and the accreted back-end fee are included under the line item captioned “Long-term debt” in the Consolidated Balance Sheets.
+Paid-in-kind interest and the accreted back-end fee are included in “Long-term debt, net of current portion” in the Consolidated Balance Sheets.

 The CRG Term Loan Agreement contains affirmative and negative covenants customary for financings of this type, including limitations on the Company’s and the Guarantors’ abilities, among other things, to incur additional debt, grant or permit additional liens, make investments and acquisitions above certain thresholds, merge or consolidate with others, dispose of assets, pay dividends and distributions and enter into affiliate transactions, in each case, subject to certain exceptions.
 In addition, the CRG Term Loan Agreement contains the following financial covenants requiring the Company and the Guarantors in the aggregate to maintain: